 1. Listen within safe levels

 Noise is measured in decibels (dB) and listening to anything over 85dB for long periods can cause hearing loss, tinnitus or both.
 “All devices sold in the EU have a limit set at 85dB, but users can override that to turn the volume up,” says Gemma Twitchen, a senior audiologist for charity Action On Hearing Loss.
-Try following the 60/60 rule: experts recommend listening to music at 60% of the volume for no longer than 60 minutes a day.
+Try following the 60/60 rule: experts recommend listening to music for no longer than 60 minutes at a time with a break of 60 minutes each time.

 2. Use protection (for your ears)